PolarBear77/Korean-Dependency-Parser/README.md

 # Korean-Constituency-Parser

 This is a end-to-end Constituency Parser for Korean.
-Given a Korean sentence, it gives you N most possible parses for the sentence.
-The parser will be given in the form of  a Cython-compiled .so file, so it is fast on both CLI environments Python environments.
-In such eviroments, the files can be imported directly, identical to a Python module.
+Given a Korean sentence, the parser gives you N most likely parses for the sentence.
+The parser is in the form of  a Cython-compiled .so(dynamic linked library) files, so it is both runnable in CLI environments and Python environments.
+In a Python evironment, the files can be imported using the import keyword like many other Python modules.

+TODO:
+Sample usages

-### Dependencies
+### Software Dependencies
 #### Available through pip:
 Keras
 numpy <br></br>